 Unless otherwise noted, the information in these guidelines is applicable to all formats, including web-based and electronic documents.

 A Michigan document is defined as information, regardless of form or format, compiled by an entity of Michigan’s state government and intended for an audience outside of the authoring agency.

 As of 2006, the designated format for Michigan documents is electronic, excepting those that are not available in electronic formats and titles contained in the Core List of Michigan Documents that are still available in print.
-In lieu of distribution to depositories, LM will provide access to archived electronic documents through Governing Michigan, Answer online catalog and the Michigan Government Web Collection.
+In lieu of distribution to depositories, LM will provide access to archived electronic documents through LM Digital, Answer online catalog and the Michigan Government Web Collection.
 Retention of all electronic documents is permanent and the following criteria for type or content of a document is not format specific.

 Documents Not Collected

 As a rule, LM does not collect the following forms of commonly printed and published state government materials.

 - Travel vouchers

 - FOIA request documentation